Yanina2001/Yanina2001/README.md

 <p align="left"> <br>
 For data science I use Python and R.

 I’m a  technology enthusiast.
-I’m passionate about reading, exercising and listening to music.
+I’m passionate about reading, exercising and listening to music. <br>
-I am excited where the world of technology will move, so I am continuously learning new skills and using new tools, to find new opportunities to explore.
+I’m excited where the world of technology will move, so I am continuously learning new skills and using new tools, to find new opportunities to explore.

 <h5> Soon I will be uploading projects that I have done in school, in some courses and own. </h5>
 </p>